In this tutorial, you'll learn how to use Business Source Complete (BSC) to locate company information.

 How many results did you find?

 On the left side you'll see the Refine Results menu.
 Scroll down until you find the Geography header.
-Select the > to see the options.
+Select Geography or the > to see the results.

 Which of these countries is represented most in your search results?